Liaison (TV series): Development

 In June 2021, it was announced that Apple TV+ had greenlit Liaison, marking the platform's first "Anglo-French" production.
 Stephen Hopkins is directing, Virginie Brac is writing, and Gub Neal and Jean Benoit Gillig are executive producing.
 Additional executive producers include Hopkins, Sarada McDermott, Justin Thomson, and Ed Barlow, with Joanie Blaikie and Eric Jollant producing.
 It is co-produced by Ringside Studios and Léonis Productions.

 Casting

 It was announced alongside the main series announcement in June 2021 that Vincent Cassel and Eva Green would star.
 Also cast were British actors Peter Mullan, Daniel Francis, and Bukky Bakray and French actors Gérard Lanvin, Stanislas Merhar, Philippine Leroy-Beaulieu, Laëtitia Eïdo, Eriq Ebouaney and Thierry Frémont.

 Filming

 Principal photography began in London in June 2021.
-Filming was expected to conclude in October.